 Data management#

 Data management covers a broad range of disciplines, including organising, storing and maintaining data.
-This management is typically handled by dedicated data architects and engineers, however, we appreciate that analysts are often expected to manage their own data.
+Dedicated data architects and engineers typically handle data management.
+However, analysts are often expected to manage their own data or will work alongside other data professionals.
 This section aims to highlight good data management practices, so that you can either appreciate how your organisation handles its data or implement your own data management solutions.

-In order to reproduce a piece of analysis we need to be able to identify and access the same data that our analysis used.
+We need to be able to identify and access the same data that our analysis used if we are to reproduce a piece of analysis .
 This requires suitable storage of data, with documentation and versioning of the data where it may change over time.

 Key strategies